rmcmillan34/Project-PWN/README.md

 ## Contribution Guidelines
 ### Contributing

-We welcome contributions to enhance and improve the Project PWN.
+We welcome contributions to enhance and improve Project PWN.
 Here are the guidelines and steps for contributing:

 #### How to Contribute